-February 2021 Grant Manual
+June 2021 Grant Manual

-(FY21 Program Year Round II)
+(FY22 Program Year)

 Important ConserveVirginia Information: Please provide a screen shot of your project mapped in ConserveVirginia with your application.
 Updates to ConserveVirginia are expected to occur while this grant round is open.
 We want to award your project all of the points it deserves!
 We will award points for ConserveVirginia if your project appears in either version and you include a screenshot of your project for each intersecting layer of ConserveVirginia.
-If you believe your project should be included in ConserveVirginia, please provide information that justifies its inclusion and contact the agency experts listed under each grant category on pages 5 through 10.
+If you believe your project should be included in ConserveVirginia, please provide information that justifies its inclusion and contact the agency experts listed under each grant category on pages 4 through 10.

-*Please note: grant applications will now only be accepted electronically.*
+*Please note: grant applications will only be accepted electronically.*

-Adoption Date: February 5, 2021
+Adoption Date: June 10, 2021